jdrichardsappacad/react-2021/week-14/practices/12-react-forms/README.md

 };
 ```

-Notice that a additional property, submittedOn, is being added to the contactUsInformation object literal to
+Notice that a additional property, `submittedOn`, is being added to the `contactUsInformation` object literal to
 indicate the date/time that the information was submitted.
-Ideally, the contactUsInformation object would be
+Ideally, the `contactUsInformation` object would be
 persisted to a database using a RESTful API, but for now, you'll just log the object to the console.